emartech/gap-secret-editor/README.md

 # GAP Secret Editor

+## Description

-> Secret and config editor with GUI for Emarsys applications in Google Application Platform
+Secret and config editor with GUI for Emarsys applications in Google Application Platform

-## Prerequisites
+## Requirements

 Install (or update) [gcloud](https://cloud.google.com/sdk/docs/quickstarts), and connect to the staging and production clusters.
 More info in [GAP docs](https://gap-docs.gservice.emarsys.net/Getting-started/development-environment-setup-guide/#google-cloud-sdk).